-The coursework of the MACC-CMH degree is designed to meet the curriculum requirements outlined by the North Carolina Board of Licensed Clinical Mental Health Counselors (NCBLCMHC) and of the National Board for Certified Counselors, Inc. (NBCC).
-Additionally, students may choose from elective courses offered in the MACC curriculum that will meet curricular requirements for licensure in many states, including all the states contiguous to North Carolina.
-Students are eligible to take the National Counselor’s Exam (NCE) during their last semester in the program.
-Students work with an advisor to ensure that their coursework will meet the requirements for their chosen state of licensure.
+The coursework of the MACO degree is designed to meet the curriculum requirements outlined by the Massachusetts Board of Allied Mental Health and Human Services Professions and of the National Board for Certified Counselors, Inc., (NBCC).
+Additionally, students may choose from courses offered in the MACO curriculum that will meet curricular requirements for licensure in most states.
+Students are required to take the Counselor Preparation Comprehensive Examination (CPCE) in their last semester and are eligible to take the National Clinical Mental Health Counselor Exam (NCMHCE) after completing the program.

-While the school makes every effort to ensure that the program meets licensure requirements in North and South Carolina, licensure and certification requirements vary by state.
-The school’s responsibility is to provide an opportunity to earn a degree and to provide guidance to students regarding unique licensure requirements in states other than North and South Carolina.
-However, the student is responsible to contact the appropriate licensure board following graduation and to fulfill the post-graduate requirements required for licensure as a mental health professional.
+While the school makes every effort to ensure that the program meets licensure requirements in Massachusetts, licensure and certification requirements vary by state.
+The school’s responsibility is providing an opportunity to earn a degree.
+The student is responsible to contact the appropriate licensure or certification organizations and obtain the latest information on what is required for that particular licensure or certification.

 Scholarships and financial assistance are available.